Allegheny-Computer-Science-112-S2018/cs112-S2018-practical7-starter/README.md

 # cs112-S2018-practical7-starter

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter for Laboratory 8 in Computer Science 112.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter for Practical 7 in Computer Science 112.
 Since the Travis builds for this repository will initially fail (as evidenced by a red &#x2717; appearing in the commit logs instead of a green &#x2714;), the programmer is responsible for completing all of the steps needed to satisfy the